Lead-Based Paint Activities (LBP)

-As of October 27, 2020, Cole and Associates' training accreditations have been suspended.
-Training certificates issued by Cole and Associates for either abatement or Renovation, Repair and Painting can not be honored by Commerce until further notice.
-Please contact Cynthia Sanderson at 360-725-2941 or firstname.lastname@example.org for questions regarding this matter.
+As of Dec.
+29, 2020, NOW Environmental's training accreditation has been suspended.
+Training Certificates issued by NOW for RRP cannot be honored by Commerce until further notice.
+As of Jan.
+29, 2021, EnviroEd's Washington training accreditation has been suspended.
+Training certificates issued by EnviroEd for Washington for RRP cannot be honored by Commerce until further notice.
+Please contact Cynthia Sanderson at (360) 725-2941 or firstname.lastname@example.org for questions regarding this matter.

 Abatement means any measure or set of measures designed to permanently eliminate lead-based paint hazards.
 Abatement includes, but is not limited to:

 •The removal of lead-based paint and lead-contaminated dust, the permanent enclosure or encapsulation of lead-based paint, the replacement of lead-painted surfaces or fixtures, and the removal or covering of lead-contaminated soil.

 •All preparation, cleanup, disposal, and post-abatement clearance testing activities associated with such measures.

 Lead-based paint activities performed in target housing and child-occupied facilities are provided by certified inspection and abatement companies.
 These regulations protect the public from hazards of improperly conducted lead-based paint activities.
 They include training and certification requirements, accreditation requirements, and work practice standards.